Morè (clan)

-Morè is a Maratha clan and Mourya clan from the present day Indian state of Maharashtra.
-Clan members also use it as the surname.
-Members of the Marathas as well as Mouryan Morè clan use the clan name as their surname.
-The totem associated with this clan is a peacock.
-Members worshipping the same Totem cannot intermarry.
+Morè is the name of a Maratha clan as well as a Mahar clan from the state of Maharashtra.
+Members of the More Maratha clan as well as the Mahar clan use the clan name as their surname.
+The totem associated with the clan is a peacock.
+Members of the Mahar clan worshipping the same Totem cannot intermarry.
+'More' is also an exogamous clan in the Bhils of Maharashtra.